 - How to create legal transactions around those ideal commercial opportunities you’ve already identified while working in concert with subject matter practitioners and prospective clients.

 - How to write semi-scholarly content on topics of highly specific relevance to ideal potential clients, for strategic dissemination on and off digital platforms.

 - The ability to successfully identify and persuasively communicate vital messages to audiences ranging from CEO’s of global corporations to the heads of foreign sovereign governments.

 The above is a template for a law firm sales division.
-This effort will permit practicing lawyers to practice law, and law firms sales divisions to identify, pursue and capture new business.
-These divisions not only help create new top-line revenue but take firms out of the business of having to seek lateral hires for new revenue.
+This effort will permit practicing lawyers to practice law.
+The law firms sales divisions to identify, pursue and capture new business.
+These divisions not only help create new top-line revenue but take firms out of the business of having. to seek lateral hires for new revenue.
 They also help inoculate the firm from rainmaking partner departures which takes clients away from the firm – by making clients belong to the firm institutionally versus belonging to a firm partner.
 The time has come for this initiative to be adopted industry wide.”